Wikia/traefik/docs/configuration/commons.md

 # Default: "0s"
 #
 # responseHeaderTimeout = "0s"

+# idleConnTimeout is the maximum period for which an idle HTTP keep-alive connection will remain open before closing itself.
+#
+# Optional
+# Default: "90s"
+#
+# idleConnTimeout = "10s"
 ```

 - `dialTimeout` is the amount of time to wait until a connection to a backend server can be established.